TalBl/C096411/Desiction_Trees.md

 	<img src="/C096411/image/less7/4.svg" align="middle">
 </p>

-Saperaion where b are equals and where they are not:
+Separating where pairs of b are equals and where they are not:

 <p align="center">
 	<img src="/C096411/image/less7/5.svg" align="middle">
 </p>

-In the first bracket: the mean equals to 0
+In the first bracket: the mean equals 0.

-In the second bracket: the mean equals M
+In the second bracket: the mean equals mu.

 <p align="center">
 	<img src="/C096411/image/less7/6.svg" align="middle">
 </p>

 #### Conclusion:
-Algorithm Bagging minimize the variance if the Tb(x) are independence.
+The Bagging algorithm minimizes the variance if the trees are independent.

 <a name='RandomForest'></a>